SCOPE OF THIS CHAPTER

 The assessment triangle in Working Together to Safeguard Children provides a model, which should be used to examine how the different aspects of the child's life and context interact and impact on the child.
 It notes that it is important that:

 An increasing number of cases involve families from abroad, necessitating assessments of family members in other countries.
 However, the Court of Appeal has pointed out that it might not be professional, permissible or lawful for a social worker to undertake an assessment in another jurisdiction.
-CFAB advise that enquiries should be made as to whether the assessment can be undertaken by the authorities in the overseas jurisdiction.
+Children and Families Across Borders (CFAB) advise that enquiries should be made as to whether the assessment can be undertaken by the authorities in the overseas jurisdiction.
 UK social workers should not routinely travel overseas to undertake assessments in countries where they have no knowledge of legislative frameworks, cultural expectations or resources available to a child placed there.

-Our work with looked after children is guided by the principle that good outcomes are achieved by robust care planning, and that such plans are based on a thorough and up to date assessment of needs.
+Our work with children looked after is guided by the principle that good outcomes are achieved by robust care planning, and that such plans are based on a thorough and up to date assessment of needs.
 In line with Wirral's social work practice standards assessment and continuing analysis of need will be shown in planning processes and case recording.
 A good assessment will include the child's history, current behaviours, and their view of the world.
 In addition, the framework set out in the Supporting Families Enhancing Futures model of practice should be applied to the assessment and planning process.
 Assessment should be multi-agency in nature and include views and information from the full range of professionals involved with the child and their family.